ShirtNanthanit/React-Movies-App/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory and add your TMDb API key:
+3. Create a `.env` file in the root directory and add your TMDB API key:

 ```
 VITE_TMDB_API_KEY=your_tmdb_api_key